pitosalas/cleancont/output/2018-05-18-some-great-links-for-05182018.md

 ---
 title: "Some great links for  05/18/2018"
-subtitle: "[Python Multithreading and Multiprocessing Tutorial](https://www.toptal.com/python/beginners-guide-t..."
+subtitle: "Python Multithreading and Multiprocessing Tutorial"
 category: "538"
 tags: []
 date: "2018-05-18"